-The first contact with your firm will usually take place by telephone or a face-to-face meeting with your reception team.
+The first contact with your firm will usually take place by telephone (this is more likely so during the COVID-19 pandemic and lockdown restrictions) or a face-to-face meeting with your reception team.
 Family law clients may have taken some time to take this first step of arranging an appointment with a lawyer.
 It is therefore important that appropriate systems are in place so clients feel reassured and any enquiry is dealt with as sensitively as possible.

 Although each firm will have its own procedures in place, it is recommended that the following initial information is obtained before any appointment is fixed, to ensure the most appropriate person is appointed to deal with the case.